metabase/metabase/docs/users-guide/08-dashboard-filters.md

 You can also **link filters** so that a child filter knows to limit its choices based on the activation of a parent filter.

 Say you have two filters, one to filter by state, the other to filter by city.
-You can link the city filter to the state filter so that when someone filter for California, the city filter will "know" to only show cities in California.
+You can link the city filter to the state filter so that when someone filters by California, the city filter will "know" to only show cities in California.
 In this case, state is the parent filter, and city is the child filter.

 To link filters, you'll need to set up this parent-child relationship.
 And you set up this relationship through the child filter.
 In the above scenario, with a state and city filter, we'd edit the child filter, city, by clicking on the **gears** icon on the city filter.
 From the filter sidebar on the right, select the **Linked filters** tab.